FedeDP/libmodule/docs/src/module.rst

   :param topic: topic to which unsubscribe.
 Note that topic must be registered before.
   :type topic: :c:type:`const char *`

-.. c:macro:: m_tell(recipient, msg)
+.. c:macro:: m_tell(recipient, msg, size)

   Tell a message to another module.

   :param recipient: module to whom deliver the message.
-  :param msg: actual message to be sent.
+  :param msg: actual data to be sent.
+  :param size: size of data to be sent.
   :type recipient: :c:type:`const char *`
-  :type msg: :c:type:`const char *`
+  :type msg: :c:type:`const unsigned char *`
+  :type size: :c:type:`const ssize_t`

-.. c:macro:: m_reply(sender, msg)
+.. c:macro:: m_reply(sender, msg, size)

   Reply to a received message.

   :param sender: module which sent us a message.
-  :param msg: actual message to be sent.
+  :param msg: actual data to be sent.
+  :param size: size of data to be sent.
   :type sender: :c:type:`const self_t *`
-  :type msg: :c:type:`const char *`
+  :type msg: :c:type:`const unsigned char *`
+  :type size: :c:type:`const ssize_t`

-.. c:macro:: m_publish(topic, msg)
+.. c:macro:: m_publish(topic, msg, size)

   Publish a message on a topic.

   :param topic: topic on which publish message.
 NULL to broadcast message to all modules in same context.
 Note that only topic creator can publish message on topic.
-  :param msg: actual message to be sent.
+  :param msg: actual data to be published.
+  :param size: size of data to be published.
   :type topic: :c:type:`const char *`
-  :type msg: :c:type:`const char *`
+  :type msg: :c:type:`const unsigned char *`
+  :type size: :c:type:`const ssize_t`

-.. c:macro:: m_broadcast(msg)
+.. c:macro:: m_broadcast(msg, size)

   Broadcast a message in module's context.
 Same as calling m_publish(NULL, msg).

+  :param msg: data to be delivered to all modules in a context.
+  :param size: size of data to be delivered.
+  :type msg: :c:type:`const unsigned char *`
+  :type size: :c:type:`const ssize_t`

+.. c:macro:: m_tell_str(recipient, msg)

+  Tell a string message to another module.
+Size is automatically computed through strlen.

+  :param recipient: module to whom deliver the message.
+  :param msg: message to be sent.
+  :type recipient: :c:type:`const char *`
+  :type msg: :c:type:`const char *`

+.. c:macro:: m_reply_str(sender, msg)

+  Reply to a received message with a string.
+Size is automatically computed through strlen.

+  :param sender: module which sent us a message.
+  :param msg: message to be sent.
+  :type sender: :c:type:`const self_t *`
+  :type msg: :c:type:`const char *`

+.. c:macro:: m_publish_str(topic, msg)

+  Publish a string message on a topic.
+Size is automatically computed through strlen.

+  :param topic: topic on which publish message.
+NULL to broadcast message to all modules in same context.
+Note that only topic creator can publish message on topic.
+  :param msg: message to be published.
+  :type topic: :c:type:`const char *`
+  :type msg: :c:type:`const char *`

+.. c:macro:: m_broadcast_str(msg)

+  Broadcast a string message in module's context.
+Same as calling m_publish(NULL, msg).
+Size is automatically computed through strlen.

   :param msg: message to be delivered to all modules in a context.
   :type msg: :c:type:`const char *`